amoe/yerburgh-tvja/notes.md

 so for now I'll just reluctantly go with it.

 The `test` function has to return a Promise or undefined.
 This is cool because it indicates that Jest has strict error checking, perhaps.
+We enter the nightmare where different tools don't know about each others' scoping rules.
+Luckily eslint has a special setting for jest.

 ## Errata from Dave